 “...
 While we are hopeful for peaceful weeks ahead, your police department is prepared to protect our city,'' he said.

 Other police agencies put out similar statements or messages of assurance to residents that they will be prepared to respond to any unrest.

 “We have prepared an operational plan to ensure the protection and safety of our residents and visitors,'' according to a social media post from the Torrance Police Department.
 “We've added additional officers to the field, activated our Emergency Operations Center and will work with all city resources and critical infrastructures within Torrance to ensure community safety.
 Additionally, a mutual aid plan has been established to assist our law enforcement partners in the event of any civil unrest or other disruption.''

-Los Angeles County Sheriff's Capt.
-Salvador Becerra of the Malibu/Lost Hills Station said he and his staff have coordinated with all law enforcement agencies in a 30-mile radius.
+Los Angeles County sheriff's Capt.
+Salvador Becerra of the Malibu/Lost Hills Station says he and his staff have coordinated with all law enforcement agencies in a 30-mile radius.

 Los Angeles Mayor Eric Garcetti offered that same assessment last week, saying there is no confirmed indication of any organized attempt to spark violence or unrest on election day.

 “We are very prepared for the elections, but at the same time, I don't want to buy into a narrative that there's going to be chaos during our elections,'' Garcetti said.
 “We prepare for the worst, but we are hoping and expect generally the best.''